Russia's ruling party backs Putin's reelection bid while a pro-peace candidate clears first hurdle

 A former local legislator who calls for peace in Ukraine and the release of imprisoned Kremlin critics, Duntsova has spoken of being “afraid” following the launch of her bid for the presidency, and fears that Russian authorities might break up the supporters’ meeting set to advance it.

-According to Sota, electricity briefly went out at the venue where Duntsova’s supporters were gathered, but the meeting was otherwise unimpeded.
+According to Sota, electricity briefly went out at the venue where Duntsova’s supporters were gathered, and building security initially refused to let some supporters into the venue, but the meeting was otherwise unimpeded.

 The Kremlin leader has used different election tactics over the years.
 He ran as an independent in 2018 and his campaign gathered signatures.
 In 2012, he ran as a United Russia nominee instead.